neondatabase/website/content/docs/extensions/pgrag.md

   - Local tokenising + reranking with 33M parameter model [jina-reranker-v1-tiny-en](https://huggingface.co/jinaai/jina-reranker-v1-tiny-en) (also using [ort](https://github.com/pykeio/ort) via [fastembed](https://github.com/Anush008/fastembed-rs)).

    <Admonition type="note">
    These models run locally on your Postgres server.
-They are packaged as separate extensions that accompany `pgrag`, because they are large (>100MB) and because we may want to add support for other models in future.
+They are packaged as separate extensions that accompany `pgrag`, because they are large (>100MB), and because we may want to add support for more models in future in the form of additional `pgrag` model extensions.
    </Admonition>

 - **Remote embedding and chat models**